Mobsya/thymio-vpl-tutorial/readmes/en/readme.txt

 Thymio-II robot with VPL.
 For more information on the Thymio-II and Aseba, see: https://aseba.wikidot.com/.

+There are four documents and two directories in this archive:

+thymio-vpl-tutorial-en.pdf:             The tutorial
+thymio-vpl-tutorial-answers-en.pdf:     The answers to questions thymio-vpl-ref-card-en.pdf:             A recto-verso A4 reference page thymio-vpl-folding-ref-card-en.pdf:     Une carte de référence pliable

-There are four directories in this archive: docs          Text of the tutorial programs      Programs for the tutorial answers       Answers to the questions in the tutorial ref-card      Reference cards
+programs:      Programs for the tutorial
+answers:       Answers to the questions in the tutorial